CSS code surgery as a universal construction: Error-corrected logical operations

 \subsection{Full description of procedure}

-The first additional technical condition involves gauge fixing.
+We will first describe gauge fixing.
+Luckily this does not become an additional condition, as we will show it coincides precisely with separation.
 For reasons of brevity we do not describe the connection between lattice surgery and gauge fixing, but refer the interested reader to \cite{VLCABT}.
 Briefly, we will consider the whole system to be a subsystem code, and fix the gauges of the $\overline{Z}$ operators we are gluing along.